Medically Guided Testosterone Optimization for Men Who Refuse to Decline With Age

 Start with medical evaluation.

-The information and products provided on this website are for educational and wellness purposes only and are not intended to diagnose, treat, cure, or prevent any disease.
+The information and clinical services described on this website are for educational and informational purposes only and are not intended to diagnose, treat, cure, or prevent any disease.
 All treatments require evaluation and approval by a licensed healthcare provider through a telemedicine consultation.
-Individual results may vary, and products carry potential risks and side effects.
-Certain products may not be evaluated by the U.S. Food and Drug Administration (FDA) unless explicitly stated.
-Services are provided by licensed physicians and nurse practitioners in states where they are authorized to practice, including California, Florida, Nevada, and other participating states.
+Treatment approval is not guaranteed.
+Individual results may vary, and treatments may carry risks and side effects.
+Certain compounded medications, wellness treatments, or off-label uses may not be evaluated by the U.S. Food and Drug Administration (FDA) for safety, effectiveness, or quality unless explicitly stated.
+Testosterone Shots provides telehealth consultations, clinical review, care coordination, lab-related services, membership services, and ongoing treatment management.
+Testosterone Shots is not a pharmacy and does not manufacture, compound, dispense, sell, handle, warehouse, ship, or collect payment for prescription medication.
+Testosterone Shots collects payment only for consultations, clinical review, care coordination, lab-related services, membership services, and other non-pharmacy services.
+If treatment is approved, your prescription may be sent to a licensed pharmacy partner.
+The pharmacy contacts you directly to complete medication payment and shipping.
+Services are provided by licensed physicians, nurse practitioners, and/or other licensed healthcare providers in states where they are authorized to practice.
 This service is not intended for medical emergencies.
 If you are experiencing an emergency, call 911 or seek immediate medical care.
 We take reasonable measures to protect personal health information in accordance with applicable privacy laws, including HIPAA.
-By using this website or its services, you agree to our Terms of Service, Privacy Policy, and Telehealth Consent.
+By using this website or its services, you agree to our Terms of Service, Privacy Policy, Notice of Privacy Practices, Telehealth Consent, and Important Safety Information.
 You must be 18 years of age or older to use this service.
-We do not manufacture, handle, or ship medications.